madeofpendletonwool/PinePods/README.md

 - [ ] Small layout Improvements
 - [ ] Revamp queue - It should just save to the database
 - [ ] Fix logout - It's shows navbar still
-- [ ] Search options missing from web
+- [ ] playing page not currently removing playing bar on bottom in app version

 ### To be added after beta version (Listed in order they will be implemented)